 This is the phase that helps you be a trusted advisor.
-In this phase, you need to tailor presentations according to the buyer’s persona and the stage of the buyer’s journey.
+In this phase, you need to tailor presentations and sales emails according to the buyer’s persona and the stage of the buyer’s journey.
 This means that you align your product/service value with the buyer’s needs.
 You can also use the terminology that the buyers relate to for making them understand how only you can help them reach their goals.

 Next, you work with the buyer to develop the purchase timeline and then transfer the knowledge to the post-sales team.
 This isn’t all, you as a part of the inbound sales team need to also check with the buyers after the sale to ensure the continued success and to maintain relationships.

 In the modern age, your sales efforts need to match your marketing efforts and fulfill your buyer’s needs.

 “The inbound sales process is no longer about interrupting, pitching and closing.
 It’s about leveraging the inbound sales methodology by listening, diagnosing and prescribing.“ ~ HubSpot